Virginia Tech® home

 Cost Share

 Cost Sharing is a financial commitment by Virginia Tech to share in the funding of a sponsored activity.
-The university will make a cost-sharing commitment only when required by the sponsor or by the competitive nature of the award and only to the extent necessary to meet the specific requirements of the sponsored project.
-University funds are limited and unnecessarily large cost share requests reduce funds available for other proposals and limit the impact of the university’s programs.
+The university will make a cost-sharing commitment only when required by the sponsor or by the competitive nature of the award (e.g. solicitations requiring a statement of institutional support) and only to the extent necessary to meet the specific requirements of the sponsored project.
+The Office of Research and Innovation has a pool of funds that can contribute towards cost-share packages.
+PIs should contact their associate dean for research and Senior Associate Vice President for Research and Innovation Randy Heflin (rheflin@vt.edu) to initiate discussion of a cost-share package at least four weeks prior to the proposal deadline.

 Types of Cost Sharing

-- Voluntary Committed Cost Share: Quantified resources voluntarily committed by the principal investigator, which become mandatory once an award is made to the university.
+• Voluntary Committed Cost Share: Quantified resources voluntarily committed by the university, which become mandatory once an award is made to the university.

 Regardless of whether mandatory or voluntary, careful and consistent tracking and accounting for cost share commitments is critical.
 Cost sharing commitments, to the maximum extent possible, will be recorded in the university's accounting system.
 Cost sharing commitments that cannot be recorded in the accounting system (e.g., equipment purchased through the Equipment Trust Fund, third party committed cost sharing by organizations awarded sub-contracts by the university, etc.) shall be documented in the Cost Share Tracker System maintained by the Office of Sponsored Programs.